MarcosFraticelli/MarcosFraticelli/README.md

 - 👋 Hi, I’m @MarcosFraticelli i´m 28 and i am from Argentina.
 - 👀 I’m interested in Front-End
-- 🌱 I’m currently learning HTML,CSS and JAVASCRIPT
+- 🌱 I’m currently learning HTML,CSS,JAVASCRIPT and REACT.JS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on local and global Companies.
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/marcos-fraticelli-479a88124/

 <!---
 MarcosFraticelli/MarcosFraticelli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.